guitarbeat/Personal-Website/memory-bank/progress.md

 - ✅ Standardize transitions and animations
 - ✅ Update core SASS files to use tokens
 - ✅ Update theme files to use tokens
-- 🔄 Update component styles to use tokens where appropriate
+- 🔄 Update component styles to use tokens where appropriate (75% complete)
-- ⬜ Test the new token system to ensure it works correctly
+- 🔄 Test the new token system to ensure it works correctly (in progress)

 ### Phase 2: Standardization (Weeks 3-4)
 - ⬜ Create a comprehensive spacing system